-Themes (downloaded or pre-defined) can be exchanged via MMS.
+Pictures and themes (downloaded or pre-defined) can be exchanged via MMS.

 PIM communication with MMS

 By using MMS, it is easy to handle PIM (Personal Information Manager) information.
 The user can send and receive business cards (vCard), calendar entries such as appointments (vCal) and notes (text/plain).